 I have a separate website for my professional portfolio, where you can see which recent projects I’ve been working on.
 That’s especially important if you’re thinking of employing me for something – which I think you should because I’m quite awesome.

 In case you wondered, I have an undergraduate degree in journalism and a postgraduate diploma in magazine journalism, both from Cardiff Journalism School.
 While I was there I learned quite a few exciting things, such as 100wpm shorthand, media law, public admin and how to spot a typo at 100 paces.
 I’m yet to find a use for public admin, but the rest was pretty interesting.

 Since graduating in 2009, I’ve been working full-time and I like to think I’ve picked up a few handy skills along the way.
 These include, but are probably not limited to, optimising copy for web & SEO, social networking, using a CMS, using Photoshop, shooting video, presenting video (eek), making stuff up on the spot and blagging.

 I am available for both writing and photographic commissions, just hit the Contact Me page to get in touch.
 I promise to try to reply as soon as possible, but if you don’t hear back after a week or so give me a nudge again as it’s likely I missed it… or forgot.

 About this blog: You just came here because of the pretty pictures right, you don’t care about the above?
-This blog is a place for me to document my most recent photoshoots with the crazy amount cameras I have the privilege to use.
-And very, very occasionally, the odd rant.
-It’s absolutely not affiliated with my paid-for work and as such I can say and do what I like, which is fun.
+This blog is a place for me to document some of my most recent photoshoots with the crazy amount cameras I have the privilege to use.
+It’s a tough old job, but somebody’s got to do it.